-- I In the Model Builder window, click Pressure and Film Thickness. - 2 In the Settings window for ID Plot Group, locate the Plot Settings section. - 3 Select the Two y-axes check box. - 4 In the table, select the Plot on secondary y-axis check box for Global 2. - 5 Right-click Pressure and Film Thickness and choose Show Legends. - 6 In the Pressure and Film Thickness toolbar, click 🗿 Plot.
+- I In the Model Builder window, click Pressure and Film Thickness. - 2 In the Settings window for ID Plot Group, locate the Plot Settings section. - 3 Select the Two y-axes check box. - 4 In the table, select the Plot on secondary y-axis check box for Global 2. - 5 Click the Show Legends button in the Graphics toolbar. - 6 In the Pressure and Film Thickness toolbar, click 💽 Plot.